Explore Jobs

 2. What is a good salary for a licensed practical nurse?

-3. Do Licensed Practical Nurse jobs pay well?
+3. Do licensed practical nurse jobs pay well?

 4. Where do licensed practical nurses get paid the most?

-Following ME, the states with the highest-paid licensed practical nurses are New Hampshire, Pennsylvania, and Vermont, with average annual salaries of $57,082, $55,973, and $56,324 respectively.
+Other states with competitive salaries include New Hampshire, Pennsylvania, and Vermont, where average annual salaries are $57,082, $55,973, and $56,324, respectively.

 1. Boston, MA – $57,483